simonmichael/hledger/hledger/hledger.m4.md

 This is usually convenient, but you can get around it in two ways:

-- If you need to record some transactions in the future, make them periodic transactions (with a single occurrence) rather than ordinary transactions.
+- If you need to record some transactions in the future, make them periodic transactions (with a single occurrence, eg: `~ YYYY-MM-DD`) rather than ordinary transactions.
-  (Eg: `~ YYYY-MM-DD  description...`).
   That way they won't suppress other periodic transactions.

 - Or give `--forecast` a [period expression](#period-expressions) argument.
   A forecast period specified this way can overlap ordinary transactions,